 - Thumping on takeoff or stopping

 Another known problem for the DSG is to have faults with the mechatronic/Valve Body.
-This is a highly complex unit which involves electrics, hydraulics and a computer (mechatronic) basically it is like its brain and this unit often needs to be replaced.
+This is a highly complex unit that involves electrics, hydraulics, and a computer (mechatronic).
+Basically, it is like its brain, and this unit often needs to be replaced.

-Due to the complex nature of these transmissions diagnosis of any of these symptoms is crucial.
-A Series of checks need to be done first as some symptoms can be the result of programming, software or servicing
+Due to the complex nature of these transmissions, diagnosis of any of these symptoms is crucial.
+A Series of checks need to be done first as some symptoms can result from programming, software or servicing.

-If you have any questions or need to test your DSG/DCT transmission then give us a call for a no obligation free test drive.
-With our service and knowledge you can be assured that Kaspa transmissions will steer you in the right direction with your DSG
+If you have any questions or need to test your DSG/DCT transmission, need a DSG mechatronic repair, call for a no-obligation free test drive.
+With our service and knowledge, you can be assured that Kaspa transmissions will steer you in the right direction with your DSG

 DSG Gearbox servicing